 (ii) There is no change in the nature of business;

-(iv) No significant and material order was passed by the regulators or courts ortribunals which impact the going concern status and its future operations.
+(iv) No significant and/or material order was passed by the regulators or courts or tribunals which impact the going concern status and its future operations.

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Rulesframed thereunder the Company has appointed M/s MR & Associates a firm of practicingcompany secretaries (CoP 2551) as the secretarial auditor for the year ended 31st March2016.
-The secretarial audit report dated 14th May 2016 is attached as Annexure - VII tothis report.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company has appointed M/s MR & Associates a firm of practising company secretaries (CoP 2551) to conduct Secretarial Audit of the Company.